Exponential methods for anisotropic diffusion: Spatial Discretization

 where

 describes the diffusion tensor: $D_{xx}(x, y)$ and $D_{yy}(x, y)$ are the diffusion coefficients along X-- and Y--directions, respectively.
 We will refer to $D_{xy}(x, y)$ and $D_{yx}(x, y)$ as `drift' coefficients that give rise to the mixed derivatives in the diffusion equation.
-Eq. \ref{eq:anidiff} can be expanded as
+Eq. \eqref{eq:anidiff} can be expanded as

-In order to avoid discontinuities, we adopt the assumption $D_{xy}(x, y) = D_{yx}(x, y)$ which also allows one to interchange the order of differentiation in the mixed-derivative terms.
-After discretising using second-order finite differences, the above equation can be written in Kronecker form as follows:
+It is to be noted that diffusion can also be off-diagonal if the coordinate system is not aligned with the magnetic field lines.
+We consider sufficiently smooth solutions and adopt the assumption $D_{xy}(x, y) = D_{yx}(x, y)$ which also allows one to interchange the order of differentiation in the mixed-derivative terms.
+After discretisation using second-order finite differences, the above equation can be written in Kronecker form as